What Does LOLER Mean?

 LOLER is an abbreviation of Lifting Operations and Lifting Equipment Regulations 1998.
 It is often referred to as LOLER regs or LOLER 98 regulations.
 The LOLER regulations came into force on 5 December 1998.

-If you’ve been wondering what exactly LOLER is and how these regulations may affect your business, read on for more information.
+If you want to know what LOLER is and how it may impact your business, keep reading for more details.

 What Are the LOLER Regulations?